 - P Lite Cisco IOS software with dynamic routing and Layer 3 features

 The S5700 series gigabit enterprise switches are next-generation energy-saving switches developed by Huawei to meet the demand for high-bandwidth access and Ethernet multi-service aggregation.
 S5700 provides a large switching capacity and high-density GE ports to accommodate 10 Gbit/s upstream transmissions.
 The S5700 can be used in various enterprise network scenarios.
-For example, it can function as an access or aggregation switch on a campus network, a gigabit access switch in an Internet data center (IDC), or a desktop switch to provide 1000 Mbit/s access for terminals.
+For example, it can function as an access or aggregation switch on a campus network, a gigabit access switch in an Internet data centre (IDC), or a desktop switch to provide 1000 Mbit/s access for terminals.

 - Dual power slot